Have you ever struggled to find the right words to tell someone you love them?

 Finally, multiply all these necessary ingredients of a love poem by the passion, creativity and detail that only you can provide when you’re contemplating your particular best beloved.
 X also symbolises a kiss, and you’ll want to finish your message with any amount of those.’

-HOW TO WRITE THE PERFECT LOVE POEM
+TOP 5 TIPS TO WRITE THE PERFECT LOVE POEM

 To make doubly sure you come up with the perfect Valentine’s Day verse, we’ve asked Julia Bird for her 5 top tips to make your poem truly ‘verse perfect’.